lslumass/tutorial/README.md

 # tutorial
-a collection of different tutorials
+A collection of various tutorials